htrajan/ht-drawsteel/Bestiary/Skeleton.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 5 damage
+- ★ 12-16: 5 damage
 - ✸ 17+: 6 damage

-Effect: Until the start of the skeleton's next turn, the target takes 2 damage the first time they move on their turn.
+**Effect:** Until the start of the skeleton's next turn, the target takes 2 damage the first time they move on their turn.

-**Bone Spur (2 Malice)**
+#### Bone Spur (2 Malice)

 |                        |                                 |
 | :--------------------- | :------------------------------ |